 Translation:Tuillim airgead nuair a oibrím le m'athair.

-agus followed by a pronoun is used in Irish in places that English uses "while", but when agus is a conjunction between two otherwise complete phrases (as it your suggested answer - Tuillim airgead and oibrím le m'athair) it would not mean "while".
+agus followed by a pronoun is used in Irish in places that English uses "while", but when agus is a conjunction between two otherwise complete phrases (as it is in your suggested answer - Tuillim airgead and oibrím le m'athair) it would not mean "while".

 In almost all cases, a follows nuair (the exceptions are when the phrase is negative, like nuair nach éisteann tú - "when you don't listen", or when it is followed by a version of the copula - nuair is am dúinn imeacht - "when it is time for us to go").

 When the verb after the a is tá, they are joined, to give atá, but it's still the same relative particle a.

 There are a number of different ways to decide when you need to use the genitive in Irish - it is usually involved if you are saying "of money" in English (tá a lán airgid aige - "he has a lot of money"), but it is also used when a noun immediately follows another noun in Irish, so when you encounter cuid airgid, roinnt airgid, beár airgid, nótaí airgid or lucht an airgid, you will know to use the genitive airgid because it's the 2nd of two nouns. (lán is also a noun).